- SpecialisationArmy Reserve

 - First Aid

-Once you have completed the mod 1-3 you will be required to complete one the 3 basic artillery corps training courses.
+As Reserve Artillery (Gunner) you are required to complete the 3 basic artillery corps training courses.

 Learn and understand the characteristics, and identify the equipment of the Light Gun.
 Learn how to sight, bring into action, prepare and fire the light gun.
 Conduct fire missions and learn about the different ammunition used.